tearlant/mason-dixon/README.md

 The app generates a set of random municipal data for all cities in the Natural Earth data set.
 This could easily be replaced with a numerical variable, such as the cost of the average hotel room in the region.
 (Most travel APIs do not offer this data for free, so I defer the creation of a travel app to the future).

 The app then colours the map's field of view in a way that accurately visualizes the data.
 When the user is zooming and panning on the map, regions are dynamically divided and coloured based on the current field of view.
-The main algorithm ensures that there are not too many population centres in a single region of the map.
+The main algorithm divides the map so that there are never too many population centres in a single region.

 ------------------------------------